Leadership St. Louis

 Leadership St. Louis seeks high potential and established leaders who demonstrate high standards of personal integrity, the ability to set and attain goals, a record of achievement in community activities, a desire to increase community involvement, and the commitment of time necessary to complete the program.
 The program also strives to ensure that classes represent the broad diversity of the community.

 In addition to the application and two recommendations, each applicant will participate in two interviews with Leadership St. Louis alumni.
-The 2018 interview day is scheduled for April 28.
 Final decisions regarding the class will made by the Selection Committee, which includes program alumni and staff.

 - Welcome reception & orientation

 - Overnight stay (double occupancy) for the Opening and Closing Retreats